ChetnaAgarwal/Human-Activity-Recognition-Project/README.md

 Best accuracy was given by Logistic Regression and RBF SVM classifier (96.27%), followed by LinearSVC (95.55%).
 Tree based models gave less accurate results.

-STEP 1 : Exploratory Data Analysis
+#STEP 1 : Exploratory Data Analysis

->> Prepared training and testing dataframes from features given in text files.
+ Prepared training and testing dataframes from features given in text files.
 A total of 561 features are there.

->> Performed data cleaning.
+-> Performed data cleaning.

 >> Checked for data imbalance.